joelpurra/jquery-mutation-summary/README.md

 > [Mutation Summary](http://code.google.com/p/mutation-summary/) is a JavaScript library that makes observing changes to the DOM fast, easy and safe.

+Mutation Observers, and Mutation Summary even more so, are useful for watching changes made to the DOM what you cannot control.
+These external changes may come from other jQuery plugins, non-jQuery scripts, legacy code or even flash objects that modifies the page around it.
+If you're using the deprecated [DOM Mutation Events](http://code.google.com/p/mutation-summary/wiki/DOMMutationObservers) or are Have a look at [this fun and informative 8 minute screen cast](http://code.google.com/p/mutation-summary/) by [Rafael Z Weinstein](http://code.google.com/u/rafaelw@chromium.org/), the creator of mutation-summary.

 ## Get it

 To include dependencies, make sure to get the submodules too.